FACTBOX-The economic remedies for the coronavirus

 The ECB has asked euro zone banks to review their business continuity plans and the actions they can take to prepare for and minimize the potential adverse effects of the coronavirus, a letter seen by Reuters shows.

-The European Union is giving governments fiscal leeway to individually deal with the economic impact of the coronavirus and may decide on a more concerted stimulus if the economy suffers severely, officials said.
+European Union leaders will hold emergency talks on March 10 to discuss a joint response to the coronavirus.
+The EU has already given governments fiscal leeway to individually deal with the economic impact of the coronavirus.

-EU finance ministers, who have ultimate control of the application of EU rules that limit government borrowing, discussed on March 4 a response to the impact of the epidemic on growth.
-They agreed the economic impact of the virus was an emergency and an event outside their control.
+The head of the European Commission Ursula von der Leyen said the bloc’s executive was assessing conditions to grant flexibility to states in providing public subsidies to crisis-hit sectors.

-In such exceptional cases, EU budget rules, called the Stability and Growth Pact, allow governments to stop cutting deficits and public debt, and address the challenge at hand.
-There is no limit set in this flexibility clause.
+Germany’s centre-left coalition agreed to increase public investments by 12.4 billion euros by 2024 and to make it easier for companies to claim subsidies to support workers on reduced working hours to counter the effects of the coronavirus epidemic.

 Chancellor Angela Merkel’s conservatives are split over whether Germany should rush out a fiscal stimulus package to counter any impact of the coronavirus on Europe’s largest economy.